sbabybird/-Video-Download-Helper/README.md

 ## Features

+- **Transparent Command-Line Interface**: A command prompt window pops up for every download, showing the live output from `yt-dlp`.
 - **One-Click Downloads**: Adds a simple download button overlay directly onto video players.
 - **Broad Compatibility**: Works on any website that `yt-dlp` supports.
 - **Site-Specific Adapters**: Includes enhanced support for tricky sites.
 - **Automatic Cookie Support**: Securely uses your browser's cookies to allow `yt-dlp` to download videos from sites that require a login.
+- **User-Friendly Installation**: A simple installer (`install.bat`) handles all technical setup automatically.

 ## Installation Guide